A Primer for Issuers

 CMS does not charge a fee to invest.
+However, companies raising money on the platform may decide to charge an administrative fee to investors for purposes of offsetting their third-party escrow fees.
+This is permitted.
 CMS is compensated by issuers in one of three ways:

 - It receives 6.0% of the total raised on each successful campaign and is reimbursed by the issuer at the close or cancelation of a campaign for all fees incurred by CMS and associated with third-party escrow and investment processing (regulations require the use of third-party escrow providers);